Wheeze, sniff, atichoo…snot rocket.

 A long time home remedy for helping with a sore throat, a teaspoon of LOCAL honey is also great for curbing allergy symptoms.
 Consider it your pre-run gel or combine it with your PB and bread before heading out the door.

 The theory is that because bees that jump from one flower to the next end up covered in pollen spores, which are then transferred to their honey, it acts like a natural vaccine.
-This may not be true, but honey is anti-bacterial which can cut down on sniffles.
+This may not be true, but honey is anti-bacterial which can cut down on sniffles and make it easier to breathe while running.

 3. Eat more Anti-Inflammatory Foods